Observations.net

 This author has a working hypothesis on how to interpret the NDE.

-So what is there to make of this?
+So what to make of this?

 In essence, while the NDE points to the existence of an immaterial soul, it does not provide an accurate and reliable view of the afterlife.
 The NDE is simply not on the level of the Bible and is to be treated with skepticism.